robertknight/webpack-bundle-size-analyzer/README.md

 ### Plugin Usage

+#### Description
+When using the plugin version of this library, a file will be written to a location of your choice (when you run your webpack build).
+The file contents will be a list of the packages in your bundle (sorted in descending order).
+Each line will contain the name of a package, along with it's file size, and the percentage of space it takes up in your bundle.

+#### Plugin Installation
-Install this libarary as a development dependency to your webpack project:
+Install this library as a development dependency to your webpack project:
 ```
 npm install --save-dev webpack-bundle-size-analyzer
 ```